0xadsyst/Structured_Products_Analysis/README.md

 ## Overview

-This repository provides the tools to backtest covered call and covered put vaults using data from GVol.backtest_vault
+This repository provides the tools to backtest covered call and covered put vaults using data from GVol.

 Note: The raw data retrieved from GVol is not included in this repository.